Skip to main content

 Employee negligence and human error were the primary sources of this insider risk incident, as no malicious or fraudulent activity took place.
 This happened because the company’s system administrator made a mistake and didn’t manage to properly configure the cloud environment, leaving sensitive data without password protection.
 The sysadmin might not have had enough training in properly configuring cloud environments and managing data, putting the company in jeopardy.

 Pegasus Airlines should have also had the foresight to monitor user interactions with sensitive systems and data.
 Had they done so, they would have noticed the improper cloud storage configuration.
 Privileged users have access to the most critical IT infrastructure and resources, so monitoring their activity is a must.
+You can also protect privileged accounts from compromise by following the best practices on system administrator cybersecurity.

 Case #2: Leak of Cash App’s customer data by a disgruntled employee